fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/Get-AzureRmTrafficManagerEndpoint.md

 PS C:\>$TrafficManagerEndpoint = Get-AzureRmTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type AzureEndpoints
 ```

-This command gets the azure_2 endpoint named contoso from the profile named ContosoProfile in the resource group named ResourceGroup11, and then stores that object in the $TrafficManagerEndpoint variable.
+This command gets the Azure endpoint named contoso from the profile named ContosoProfile in the resource group named ResourceGroup11, and then stores that object in the $TrafficManagerEndpoint variable.

 ## PARAMETERS